google/applied-machine-learning-intensive/v2/02_data/02_intermediate_pandas/slides.md

 # Intermediate Pandas

 <!--
-Welcome to 'Intermediate Pandas'.
+Welcome to 'Intermediate Pandas.'
 At this point in the course you should be familiar with Pandas' Series and DataFrame objects.
 If these words are unfamiliar to you, you probably want to go back and revisit the 'Introduction to Pandas' unit.